Seahawks mailbag: How will the secondary look down the stretch? Expectations for Josh Gordon, Rashaad Penny?

 Q: Bob, what is your favorite Seahawks-related holiday memory?

-A: Interestingly, the Seahawks have never played a game on Christmas Day — they are one of 13 teams who have not, with the NFL usually trying to avoid a full slate of games on that day if possible.
+A: Interestingly, the Seahawks have never played a game on Christmas Day — they are one of 13 teams that have not, as the NFL usually tries to avoid a full slate of games on that day.

-New Year’s Day is another matter, and the Seahawks have played three regular season games on that day, most recently to end the 2016 season.
+New Year’s Day is another matter.
+The Seahawks have played three regular-season games on that day, most recently to end the 2016 season.

-Probably the most fun Holiday-related Seahawks memories is the first playoff run in team history in 1983 in the first year under coach Chuck Knox.
+Probably the most fun holiday-related Seahawks memory is the first playoff run in team history, in 1983 under first-year coach Chuck Knox.

-It may be easy to forget that Seattle was 7-7 going into its final two games and needed a not-really-high-percentage series of events to get into the playoffs from that point, which included winning the final two games against the Giants and the Patriots.
+It may be easy to forget that the Seahawks were 7-7 entering its final two games and had to have several things go their way to reach the postseason.
+That included winning their final two games against the Giants and the Patriots.

-Seattle barely stayed alive to the final week, needing a holding call drawn by Jacob Green to nullify an apparent Giants touchdown with 31 seconds left (in a game in which New York outgained Seattle 440-183) to hold on to a 17-12 win.
+Seattle barely stayed alive to the final week, needing a holding call drawn by Jacob Green to nullify an apparent Giants touchdown with 31 seconds left (a game in which New York outgained Seattle in total yardage, 440-183) to win 17-12.

-The following week, Seattle got two big breaks before kickoff — a Denver loss to Kansas City which assured if the Seahawks beat the Patriots they’d get to host a playoff game, and the Patriots being eliminated from the playoffs themselves.
-With nothing left to play for, the Pats were easy pickings for Seattle, which won 24-6 to clinch the first postseason berth in team history.
+The next week, Seattle got two big breaks before kickoff — a Denver loss to Kansas City that assured if the Seahawks beat the Patriots they’d host a playoff game, and the Patriots being eliminated from playoff contention.
+With nothing to play for, the Pats were easy pickings for Seattle, which won 24-6 to clinch the first postseason berth in team history.

 That set up a Christmas Eve game with Denver.
-The teams had split during the regular season, each winning at home.
-But on this Christmas Eve Seattle was by far the better team, giving Seahawks fans an early present with an stunningly easy 31-7 win (Dave Krieg had a perfect passer rating of 158.3, going 12-13 for 200 yards and three TDs).
+The teams had split during the regular season, both winning at home.
+But on this Christmas Eve the Seahawks were by far the better team, giving their fans an early present with an stunningly easy 31-7 win.
+Dave Krieg had a perfect passer rating of 158.3, going 12 of 13 for 200 yards and three TDs.

 That set up one of the most famous games in team history — a New Year’s Eve clash at Miami in the divisional playoffs.
-Miami, which had gone to the Super Bowl the year before, was an eight-point favorite, having won nine of its last 10 games behind a rookie QB named Dan Marino.
+Miami, which had gone to the Super Bowl the year before, was an eight-point favorite, having won nine of its past 10 games behind a rookie QB named Dan Marino.

 The game kicked off at 9:30 a.m.
 Seattle time.
 By 1 p.m., the Seahawks had pulled off what remains one of the biggest upsets in team history, a 27-20 win to advance to the AFC title game, setting off what in my hazy recollection was one of the more festive New Year’s Eves in city history.

-According to The Seattle Times, more than 15,000 Seahawks fans greeted the team at the airport that night, back when that kind of thing was doable.
+According to The Seattle Times, more than 15,000 fans greeted the Seahawks at the airport that night, back when that kind of thing was allowed.
 Knox even gave a little speech, as did a few players.

 The party ended a few weeks later against the Raiders in Los Angeles.
-But it was really fun while it lasted.
+But it was fun while it lasted.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.